ibm-cloud-docs/schematics/action-update.md

 ## Before you begin
 {: #action-working-prereq}

-Before initiating the updation of a {{site.data.keyword.bpshort}} action for Ansible playbooks, confirm that you meet the following prerequisites:
+Before initiating the update of a {{site.data.keyword.bpshort}} action for Ansible playbooks, confirm that you meet the following prerequisites:

 - Create an Ansible playbook and store it in a GitHub or GitLab repository.
 Alternatively, use one of the [IBM-provided Ansible playbooks](https://github.com/Cloud-Schematics?q=topic%3Aansible-playbook){: external}.
 - Verify that you possess the required [permissions](/docs/schematics?topic=schematics-access) to create a {{site.data.keyword.bpshort}} action.